getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/index.md

 The following changes will be performed:

-- add the sentry-java package for native crash reporting on Android
+- add the sentry-android package for native crash reporting on Android
 - add the sentry-cocoa package for native crash reporting on iOS
 - enable the Sentry Gradle build step for Android
 - patch *_MainApplication.java_* for Android